top of page

 When: Tuesday, Thursday, and Sunday mornings.

-AM Club Sweep and Scull welcomes all members who have achieved an intermediate level of rowing (i.e., completed a Learn to Row and Foundations of Rowing program or equivalent), desiring to improve rowing ability and attain their rowing potential.
+Morning Sculling welcomes all members who have achieved an intermediate level of rowing (i.e., completed a Learn to Row and Foundations of Rowing program or equivalent), desiring to improve sculling ability and attain their rowing potential.

 Evening Competitive